yhliang-GBU/yhliang/_pages/about.md

 I am interested in the problem of data storage, including storage system, memory system, database system and data infrastructure for Artificial Intelligence/Machine Learning.

 <h2 id="openings">Openings</h2>
 We currently have the following openings.
-Feel free to drop me an email with your CV if you are interested!
+Please feel free to drop me an email with your CV if you are interested!

 * Joint PostDoc program with Tsinghua University (Shenzhen) or University of Science and Technology of China.